Inventory of the Wilson and Hairston Family Papers, 1751-1928

 Volume 107, 1831-1832, 1834

-Memo book of Robert and Ruth Hairston listing iron purchased by Robert Hairston; clothing and slaves in Stokes County, N.C., recorded by Ruth Hairston in 1832.
+Memo book of Robert and Ruth Hairston listing iron purchased by Robert Hairston; enslaved people and clothing in Stokes County, N.C., recorded by Ruth Hairston in 1832.

 Folder 503